urban-bot/urban-bot/docs/DOCS.md

 # Components
 ### Common props
 #### isNewMessageEveryRender
-> If `true` there will be a new message after every state update.
-If `false` message will be sent one time and edited  every time.
+> If `true` there is a new message after every state update.
+If `false` a message is sent one time and edited every time.
 ###### optional
 `boolean`
 ```javascript